rgjha/MMMC/README.md

 ## References
 <a id="1">[1]</a>
-R. G. Jha, Introduction to Monte Carlo for Matrix Models, arXiv:2111.02410
+R. G. Jha, Introduction to Monte Carlo for Matrix Models, SciPost Physics Lecture Notes 46 (2022), arXiv:2111.02410